Nell of the Circus

 Nell of the Circus is a 1914 four-act drama film written, directed by, and starring actress Cecil Spooner.
 The film was based on a play Spooner had frequently starred in, in New York, called Polly of the Circus.
-The film is thought to be lost.
+The film is thought to be almost lost.

 Plot

 Nell of the Circus centers around a forbidden marriage between a wealthy heiress with a circus performer, and their daughter, Nell.